 When PCRE\UTF8 is set at compile time, the validity of the subject as a UTF-8 string is automatically checked when pcre\exec() is subsequently called.
 The value of startoffset is also checked to ensure that it points to the start of a UTF-8 character.
+There is a discussion about the validity of UTF-8 strings in the section on UTF-8 support in the main pcre page.
 If an invalid UTF-8 sequence of bytes is found, pcre\exec() returns the error PCRE\ERROR\BADUTF8.
 If startoffset contains an invalid value, PCRE\ERROR\BADUTF8\OFFSET is returned.